thorchain/docs/thornodes/emergency-procedures.md

 kubectl delete -f bifrost-recovery.yaml
 ```

-> **If you're maling live migration, then after stopping temporary pods on the NEW node stop thornode and bifrost daemons on the OLD node**
+> **🚩After stopping temporary pods on the NEW node, ensure that you have stopped `thornode` and `bifrost` daemons on the OLD node BEFORE you re-enable `thornode` and `bifrost`.
+Failure to do so will result in significant bond slashing.**

 * [ ] Re-scale thornode and bifrost deployments